manifoldfinance/kb/docs/Block-Construction/Fee-recipient.md

 2⃣ Execution Rewards 🖥️ <br>
 3⃣ MEV Rewards 🤖 <br>

-> This is not technically true all the time, but we mention it 4⃣ Decrease in ETH supply 🔥 <br>
+> This is not technically true all the time, but we mention it <br>
+4⃣ Decrease in ETH supply 🔥 <br>